boweihan/react-redux-workshop/README.md

 3. Implement validation so that a user can only check out one book at a time
 4. Implement loading UI for asynchronous requests
 5. Fully normalize the redux store
-6. Implement middleware that catches errors in the redux flow and log6.
+6. Implement middleware that catches errors in the redux flow and log.
 Implement middleware that catches errors in the redux flow and logs them to console

 ### Notes